zhang-mickey/network/README.md

 Kaufman-Roberts is a multi-dimensional Erlang method that you use when multiple services share a common resource pool.
 The Kaufman-Roberts functions compute the blocking probability when the total capacity of a link is composed of a different number of traffic flows or channels.
 Each flow or channel is smaller than the maximum capacity of the link.

+### Jitter buffer
+delays packets, put packets in right order
+if too small then packet loss, if too large then packet delay.

 # Literature
 High Performance Browser Networking, Ilya Grigorik, O-Reilly, 2013.
 quene theory : https://www.cse.wustl.edu/~jain/queue/index.html